Jihun-ust/ust-mail-557/README.md

 - By using these notebooks, you agree to uphold the principle of “all for the common good.”

-### This repository reflects UST’s commitment to advancing education, innovation, and ethical AI adoption.
-- Share knowledge openly.
-- Collaborate responsibly.
-- Ensure that leadership in AI serves people, communities, and society at large.

 ### Technical Requirements
 - Python 3.10+
 - Jupyter or Google Colab